Michael-Aggelos/2AMV10-Visual-Analytics-Project-Group-8/README.md

-# Sports Team Management and Visualization
+# The NBA Three-Point Revolution: A Data-Driven Analysis

 ## Project Overview

-**Project Name:** Sports Team Management and Visualization
+**Project Name:** The NBA Three-Point Revolution: A Data-Driven Analysis

 **Description:**
-This project consists of several Python scripts designed to manage sports team data and visualize sports courts.
-The key functionalities include drawing sports courts, managing player and team data, and running demo applications.
-The project is organized into different modules, each responsible for specific tasks.
+We developed an interactive dashboard that allows the user to explore, analyze and understand the NBA's three-point revolution.
+Our tool enables in-depth data analytics and uses machine learning explanation techniques to understand regression models.

-## Files in the Project
+## Python Files in the Project

 1. **demo_2.py**
-   - A demo application script showcasing the functionalities of the other modules.
+   - A dashboard demo application showcasing the functionalities and all the plots for analysis.

 2. **draw_courts.py**
-   - Contains functions to draw various types of sports courts.
+   - Contains functions to draw the court visualizations with the team shots.

 3. **player_app.py**
    - Manages player data including creation, update, and retrieval of player information.